Miles Magister

-Entering service barely a year prior to the start of the Second World War, the Magister became a key training aircraft.
-It was the first monoplane designed as a trainer to be inducted by the Royal Air Force (RAF).
-During the war it was purchased in large numbers for the RAF, Fleet Air Arm (FAA) and various overseas military operators.
+Entering service barely a year before the start of the Second World War, the Magister became a key training aircraft.
+It was the first monoplane designed as a trainer to be used by the Royal Air Force (RAF).
+During the war it was purchased in large numbers for the RAF, the Fleet Air Arm and various overseas military operators.
 It proved an ideal introduction to the Spitfire and Hurricane for new pilots.

-During the postwar years, surplus Magisters were exported in large numbers, with many converted for civilian use.
+After the war surplus Magisters were exported in large numbers, with many converted for civilian use.

 Development

 Background

-The origins of the Miles Magister can be traced back to a decision made by the company's management in 1936 to further develop its military trainer range; this decision had been influenced by the firm's recent success with the Miles M.2 Hawk Trainer as an elementary trainer, the first low-wing monoplane to be adopted as a trainer by the Royal Air Force (RAF).
+The origin of the Miles Magister was a decision made by the company's management in 1936 to further develop its military trainer range; this decision was influenced by the firm's recent success with the Miles M.2 Hawk Trainer as an elementary trainer, the first low-wing monoplane to be adopted as a trainer by the Royal Air Force (RAF).
 It was decided to produce a derivative of the Hawk Trainer to satisfy the Air Ministry's Specification T.40/36.
-The submission ignored an established policy of only procuring metal aircraft which the RAF had instituted at that time.
+The submission ignored the policy of only procuring metal aircraft which the RAF had at the time.